 There are two types of delegations: global and project.
-Global delegations delegates all of your tasks while project will only delegate your tasks for a particular project.
+A global delegation delegates all of your tasks while project delegations will only delegate your tasks for a particular project.
 If you choose to delegate at project level, you will be required to choose a project from the drop down list.
-A user can only have one configured delegation per project and one delegation at global level in which case it will apply to all projects that don't already have a delegation.
+A user can have several configured delegations per project but only one delegation at global level.
+The global delegation will apply to all projects that don't already have a delegation.

 When you are satisfied with the delegation information click on to create the delegation.

 Delegations created by the user are displayed in a table on the page.